Why Personalised Nutrition?

 The overall goal of personalised nutrition is to preserve or increase health using genetic, phenotypic, medical, nutritional, and other relevant information about individuals to deliver more specific healthy eating guidance and other nutritional products and services.

-Personalised nutrition is based on the idea that individualising nutritional advice, products, or services will be more effective than more generic approaches.
+Personalized nutrition is based on the idea that individualizing nutritional advice, products, or services will be more effective than more generic approaches.

 - Biological evidence of differential responses to foods/nutrients dependent on genotypic or phenotypic characteristics